digitalocean/go-workers2/README.md

     // unique process id for this instance of workers (for proper recovery of inprogress jobs on crash)
     ProcessID:  "1",
   })

+  if err != nil {
+    fmt.Println(err)
+  }

   // create a middleware chain with the default middlewares, and append myMiddleware mids := workers.DefaultMiddlewares().Append(myMiddleware)

   // pull messages from "myqueue" with concurrency of 10
-  // this worker will not run myMiddleware, but will run the default middlewares manager.AddWorker("myqueue", myJob, 10)
+  // this worker will not run myMiddleware, but will run the default middlewares manager.AddWorker("myqueue", 10, myJob)

   // pull messages from "myqueue2" with concurrency of 20
-  // this worker will run the default middlewares and myMiddleware manager.AddWorker("myqueue2", myJob, 20, mids...)
+  // this worker will run the default middlewares and myMiddleware manager.AddWorker("myqueue2", 20, myJob, mids...)

   // pull messages from "myqueue3" with concurrency of 20
-  // this worker will only run myMiddleware manager.AddWorker("myqueue3", myJob, 20, myMiddleware)
+  // this worker will only run myMiddleware manager.AddWorker("myqueue3", 20, myJob, myMiddleware)

-  // Create a producer to enqueue messages producer, err := workers.NewProducer(Options{
-    // location of redis instance
-    ServerAddr: "localhost:6379",
-    // instance of the database
-    Database:   0,
-    // number of connections to keep open with redis
-    PoolSize:   30,
-    // unique process id for this instance of workers (for proper recovery of inprogress jobs on crash)
-    ProcessID:  "1",
-  })
-  // Alternatively, if you already have a manager and want to enqueue
+  // If you already have a manager and want to enqueue
   // to the same place:
   producer := manager.Producer()

+  // Alternatively, if you want to create a producer to enqueue messages
+  // producer, err := workers.NewProducer(Options{
+  //   // location of redis instance
+  //   ServerAddr: "localhost:6379",
+  //   // instance of the database
+  //   Database:   0,
+  //   // number of connections to keep open with redis
+  //   PoolSize:   30,
+  //   // unique process id for this instance of workers (for proper recovery of inprogress jobs on crash)
+  //   ProcessID:  "1",
+  // })

   // Add a job to a queue
   producer.Enqueue("myqueue3", "Add", []int{1, 2})